Get started

 What should I know about using Mullvad with GitOps-managed ACLs?

-• When using GitOps or externally managed ACLs, the Mullvad add-on checkout flow may be locked.
-To purchase additional licenses, go to the Billing page of the admin console, and select Manage add-ons.
+• When using GitOps or externally managed ACLs, the Mullvad add-on checkout flow might be locked.
+To purchase additional licenses, go to the Billing page of the admin console and select Manage add-ons.

 What should I know about using Mullvad with tailnet lock?